Albert Shelton: Advancing the mission frontier

 The Sheltons traveled to China with medical doctor Susanna Carson Rijnhart, who had attempted to visit Lhasa, Tibet in 1898.
 Her husband and infant child died in that attempt.

 On arrival in China, the Sheltons and Rijnhart traveled up the Yangtze River by boat, foot, and horseback through the rugged eastern ranges of the Himalayas reaching the frontier trading center of Kangding, then called Tachienlu, on March 15, 1904.

 In 1908, the Sheltons and another missionary family, the Ogdens, established a mission at Batang, a town of 350 Tibetan families, in the Kham region of Tibet, a seventeen-day overland journey westward from Kangding.
-This was the first Christian mission to be established in Batang.
+Theirs was the first Christian mission to be established in Batang.
 In 1909 medical missionary Zenas Sanford Loftis joined the Sheltons and Ogdens, but he perished from smallpox two months after his arrival.

 Shelton was an indefatigable traveler via muleback who utilized his medical knowledge to gain access to both Chinese and Tibetan officials and to ensure his welcome throughout the region.
 Kham was a battleground between China, attempting to gain control of the area, and the Khampa Tibetans resisting the Chinese.

 Lecturer and vender of Tibetan curios

 In 1910, the Shelton family returned to the U.S. on furlough.
 It took 89 days for them to travel from Batang to San Francisco.
 Shelton brought home with him a collection of Tibetan art and curios which he sold to the Newark, New Jersey museum for $2,000 (more than $60,000 in 2020 dollars).
-He spoke extensively across the United States in a fund-raising campaign for the expansion of the overseas FCMS's missions and achieved the status of a "missionary-hero."
+He spoke extensively across the United States in a fund-raising campaign for the expansion of the overseas FCMS's missions and achieved the status of a "missionary-hero".
 His wife, Flora, published her first book, Sunshine and Shadow on the Tibetan Border.

 The Shelton's return to China was delayed until 1913 by war and chaos in Kham.
 They returned to Batang in July 2014 along with two other FCMS missionary families, the Ogdens and the Hardys.
 The missionaries financed the construction of a large comfortable compound in the small Tibetan town in which they lived and worked.
 Shelton continued to take photographs and collect Tibetan art to sell to museums.
 He also treated a great variety of patients, including Chinese soldiers wounded in fighting with Tibetans.
 He traveled widely over a large area.
 The Shelton family became "Tibetanized" in many ways.
 Shelton was abducted by brigands in early 1920 and held prisoner for about two months before being rescued.